 We will also work to any style guide you currently have in house and will adapt it to the target audience and country.

 Not only does the terminology have to be correct but it also must be consistent.
-Tools such as Trados™ ensure consistency throughout large documents or a series of documents produced and translated at different times.
+CAT (Computer-Assisted Translation) tools ensure consistency throughout large documents or a series of documents produced and translated at different times.

-Trados™ will also recognise repeated text between documents and saves the client money by avoiding the need to re-translate repetitions each time they occur in documents such as technical manuals.
+They will also recognise repeated text between documents, saving the clients money by avoiding the need to re-translate repetitions each time they occur in documents such as technical manuals.